Crack Pipe Vending Machines Found On Long Island

 — Eileen Lehpamer (@ELehpamer12) September 10, 2018

-Local resident Danielle Blom told local media that one of the dispenser was located just outside her apartment complex in Medford, according to the WABC-TV report.
+Local resident Danielle Blom told local media that one of the dispensers was located just outside her apartment complex in Medford, according to the WABC-TV report.
 She said an angry community member smashed it to pieces.

 “We’ve been here for three years,” she said.
 “We’ve never had any problems, and now this.
 So it’s pretty disgusting.”